-My main interest is in how parasites affect ecosystems and, in turn, how ecosystems affect parasites.
-I am also involved in research on conservation of marine resources investigating strategies for protecting endangered shorebirds, fish and abalone.
-I have also assessed the effects of marine reserves.
+Dr. Kevin Lafferty's main interest lies in how parasites affect ecosystems and, in turn, how ecosystems affect parasites.
+He is also involved in research on the conservation of marine resources, investigating strategies for protecting endangered shorebirds, fish and abalone.
+He has also assessed the effects of marine reserves.

-I received my Ph.
-D. in Ecological Parasitology in 1991 at University of California, Santa Barbara (UCSB) and took a post doc with the National Marine Sanctuary and a research position at UCLA.
-I am presently Marine Ecologist for the USGS at the Channel Islands Field Station.
-As a UCSB adjunct faculty member, the department of Ecology, Evolution and Marine Biology generously provides for my office and laboratory space in the Marine Lab.
-I advise graduate students in Marine Ecology, but have no formal teaching assignments.
+Dr. Lafferty received his Ph.
+D. in Ecological Parasitology in 1991 at University of California, Santa Barbara (UCSB) and took a post doc with the National Marine Sanctuary and a research position at the University of California, Los Angeles.
+He is presently a Marine Ecologist for the USGS at the Channel Islands Field Station.
+As a UCSB adjunct faculty member, the university's Department of Ecology, Evolution and Marine Biology generously provides for Dr. Lafferty's office and laboratory space in the Marine Lab.
+He advises graduate students in Marine Ecology, but has no formal teaching assignments.

 - Conservation biology